oharsta/university-foo/README.md

         java -jar -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=8000 target/rest-example-1.0-SNAPSHOT.jar server university-foo-dev.yml

+* To run the server in your IDE

+        run the application class src/main/java/org/surfnet/example/api/UniversityFooService.java

 # Testing The Application

 To test the application you will need an OAuth2 client.
 The https://github.com/OpenConext/Mujina/tree/master/mujina-sp application can be used to test the OAuth provider in